 Veterans dedicate their lives to serving our country and protecting our freedom.
-Naturally, we all want to provide these brave men and women who have so selflessly sacrificed so much of themselves for not only their families, but the nation as a whole, a burial as distinguished as they are.
+Naturally, we all want to provide these brave men and women who have selflessly sacrificed so much of themselves for not only their families, but the nation as a whole, a burial as distinguished as they are.

 There are many misconceptions about the benefits and assistance available to the families of veterans for final arrangements.
-This guide aims to help clear up this confusion.
+This guide aims to help clear up the confusion.
 Whether you’re a family member in the process of planning final arrangements for a veteran loved one or an end-of-life planner who aids families in making such arrangements, you will find this guide useful.

 Image via Flickr by Fort Rucker